STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Background and Scenario Description

 \section{Background and Scenario Description}

-This section describes the prox-ops framework we use to abstractly reason about any type of underwater docking mission.
+This section describes the general prox-ops scenario and the factor graph representation that we use as a framework to abstractly reason about any type of joint underwater close-proximity operation.
 We start by breaking things down into four fundamental phases.
-Subsequently, we use these phases to create a general scenario description that acts as common context for facilitating the comparison of our proposed approach to existing related work.
+Subsequently, we use these phases to create a general scenario description that acts as common context for framing the existing related work using our proposed framework.